lloydtabb/name_fiddle/composer.md

 ## Names by Generation

-See each generations most popular names and which states they are most popular in.
+See each generation's most popular names and which states they are most popular in.
+Scaning these results I noticed that in many of these names, Colorado is over represented.
+Do you have any theories as to why these names are more popular in Colorado?

 #### <!--malloy-query model="names_composer.malloy" source="names2" query="current_f"--> `Current Female Names` - Most popular female names on or after 2010